theolivenbaum/resin/README.md

 The default index type is a fast disk-based and bitmapped left-child-right-sibling character trie.

-ResinDB's consistency plan allow for multi-threaded read and write access to the data files.
-Writing is log-structured.
+ResinDB's read/write model allow for multi-threaded read and write access to the data files.
+Writing is append-only.
 Reading is snapshot-based.
-Consistency is achieved eventually.

 ## No input/output schema
 Store documents with variable number columns/fields.